allisa/Data-Structures-and-Algorithms/Data Structures/Stack_and_Queue/README.md

 I think of a stack in terms of checking out library books.
 You take a stack of books to the counter where the top book is removed and scanned.
 You can't take and scan a book from the middle because you can't reach it in the stack.

-I think of a queue as a food truckk line.
+I think of a queue as a food truck line.
 Your order is taken and then stored in a queue for preparation.
 Once your order has been made and handed off to you, the data is no longer needed and removed from the queue.

 # Visual